Strange noises are annoying. And when they’re coming from your air ducts, you might be worried there’s something wrong with your HVAC system.

 These measurements show us what kind of HVAC components, duct sizes, duct lengths, and grille sizes are necessary to move the right amount of air to all the rooms in your home.

 This process results in new ducts that are the right size and hit every conceivable metric for energy efficiency!
 And yes, you’re almost sure to get rid of that furnace-knocking sound when you go this route.

 Bonus solution: Variable speed HVAC systems

 You might not be ready to replace your AC or furnace right now.
 But if you are (and you’re dealing with an air duct popping noise), a variable speed system may help.

 We’ve discussed variable speed HVAC at length here, here, and here.
 Suffice it to say, variable speed is awesome!
 You can read all about it on those blogs.
 When it comes to a furnace banging noise, variable speed is helpful because of two things: airflow and run cycles.

-If your current system sends a large volume of air into your ducts so that they're always popping, you won't have the problem as often with a variable speed system.
-Since variable speed HVAC units run at a low speed most of the time, there's a smaller volume of air being pushed through your ducts at any given moment.
-Basically, the flimsy sheet metal is less likely to bow inward and outward.
+If your current system sends a large volume of air into your ducts so that they’re always popping, you won’t have the problem as often with a variable-speed system.
+Since variable-speed HVAC units run at a low speed most of the time, there’s a smaller volume of air being pushed through your ducts at any given moment.
+The flimsy sheet metal is less likely to bow inward and outward.

 Of course, you really should insulate or replace your ducts in conjunction with the installation of a variable speed system.
 Variable speed isn’t an end-all, be-all solution for a furnace knocking sound, but it certainly can help.

-Important: Something totally different might be causing your heating duct popping noise
+Important: Something different might be causing your heating duct to pop noise

 While the issues we just discussed are often what’s behind a furnace knocking or air duct popping noise, they’re not the only possible cause.
 Your specific problem might be unique and different!